Understanding CPR Success Rates: Effectiveness and Influencing Factors

 What percentage of people survive after receiving CPR?

 According to the American Heart Association (AHA), the overall survival rate for out-of-hospital cardiac arrest is around 10%.
 However, survival rates can be improved if bystander CPR is started immediately.
-Studies have shown that bystander CPR increases the chances of survival for someone experiencing cardiac arrest.
-In fact, the AHA reports that survival rates increases to 40% or higher when bystander CPR is performed promptly.
+Modern studies show that early bystander CPR nearly doubles the odds of survival to hospital discharge compared to no CPR.

 How long should CPR be performed before it is deemed unsuccessful?